Institute for Cyber Security

 Classes and offices of the Institute for Cyber Security are located in the Weisberg Family Applied Engineering Complex—a 155,000-square-foot facility that opened in 2015 with the latest technological capabilities.
 Our programs’ majors will find they can gain experience in an advanced laboratory with the latest equipment used in the field around the country—and right here on our campus in West Virginia.

-Also known as the WAEC, students will find the majority of their classes here at 1676 3rd Ave, Huntington, WV 25703.
+Also known as the WAEC, students will find most of their classes here at 1676 3rd Ave, Huntington, WV 25703.

 Interested in our labs and what they offer our students and research?
 Click the button below to learn more!Facilities

-ICS will support and manage academic programs that are both interdisciplinary, and broad-based.
-ICS, as a multi-college academic and research cluster, will draw from existing programs, and create new content as the field changes.
+MU ICS will support and manage academic programs that are both interdisciplinary and broad-based.
+ICS, as a multi-college academic and research cluster, will draw from existing programs and create new content as the field changes.
 ICS will also be broad-based, meaning that its programs will educate students interested in both fundamental aspects of the field (e.g. hardware and software engineering) and practical (e.g. practitioner-focused) applications.

-ICS will identify and recruit existing academic personnel, and will identify and recruit new hires (both temporary and permanent) specifically to address the research mission.
-ICS personnel will perform both basic and applied research in response to federal, state and/or private grant and contract funding mechanisms.
+The MU ICS will specifically identify and recruit academics and researchers to address the research mission.
+ICS personnel will perform both basic and applied research in response to federal, state, and/or private grant and contract funding mechanisms.

-ICS will serve as a point of contact and liaison between governmental agencies (including DoD), the business community, the academic community and students who are preparing to enter the cyber workforce.
+The MU ICS will also serve as a point of contact and liaison between governmental agencies, the business community, the academic community, and students preparing to enter the cyber workforce.

-In addition to the activities described under External Relations, Support, and Services, ICS will support the business and governmental communities by providing non-credit-bearing training and certification programs in cyber disciplines.
+In addition to the activities described under External Relations, Support, and Services, MU ICS will support the business and governmental communities by providing training and certification programs in cyber disciplines.

-ICS personnel will provide public education and outreach activities that are outside the focus of its academic and training/certification programs.
+MU ICS personnel will provide public education and outreach activities outside the focus of its academic and training/certification programs.
 Some of these activities will be provided as part of the Broader Impacts requirements of federal grants.
-Other activities will be designed to raise awareness of cyber programs at Marshall University, and to address diversity, equity, and inclusion shortfalls in cyber professions
+Other activities will be designed to raise awareness of Marshall University’s cyber programs and address diversity, equity, and inclusion shortfalls in cyber professions.